Rafaela-Mello/jogo_da_velha/README.md

 # Tic-Tac-Toe (Jogo da Velha)

-Developed in C# using Windows Forms.
+Developed in C# using Windows Forms with .NET on Visual Studio.

 This project was created during the second semester of my college studies in 2024.
 It's a simple two-player game where users take turns clicking on a 3×3 grid to place their marks (X or O).
 The goal is to align three marks in a row – horizontally, vertically, or diagonally.